Graham Shaw (field hockey)

 Graham Shaw (born 1978) is a former Ireland men's field hockey international and the current coach of the New Zealand women's national field hockey team.
 Between 2002 and 2009 he made 151 appearances for Ireland and also represented them at the 2007 Men's EuroHockey Nations Championship.
 As a coach he guided the Ireland women to the 2018 Women's Hockey World Cup final, winning the silver medal.
 As a player Shaw won Irish Senior Cup and EuroHockey Club Trophy titles with both Glenanne and Monkstown.
-On 9 May 2010 Shaw featured in two Irish Senior Cup finals on the same day, coaching Loreto to victory in the women's final before going onto play for Glenanne in the men's final.
+On 9 May 2010 Shaw featured in two Irish Senior Cup finals on the same day, coaching Loreto to victory in the women's final before going on to play for Glenanne in the men's final.
 As a player coach, he also guided Monkstown to three successive Irish Hockey League titles in 2012–13, 2013–14 and 2014–15.

 Early years, family and education

 Shaw is the son of Victor and Nuala Shaw.
 His father is from Rialto, Dublin and played field hockey with Glenanne.
 His mother is from Sallynoggin and played camogie with Cuala.
 He has one brother, David, and two sisters Tracy and Vicki.
 Shaw was educated at Coláiste Éanna, Dundrum College, University College Dublin and the University of Ulster.
 He now lives in Knocklyon with his wife Ali, and children Jack and Ellie.

 While at Coláiste Éanna, Shaw played both Gaelic football and hurling.
 His fellow students and teammates on the field included Colin Moran.
 He also played association football with Firhouse Manor, Lourdes Celtic and Manortown United.
 His fellow players at Lourdes Celtic included Damian Duff.
 The Shaw and Duff families were neighbours and they took turns driving the pair to and from training.
 At the age of 16, Shaw had a trial with Oxford United and was offered a contract.
 However his parents advised him to complete his Leaving Cert.
 Shaw was also included in Republic of Ireland squads at under-15 and under-16 level and was offered a trial with Liverpool.